danny-hardun/QualtricsV3SurveyDownloader/README.md

 ### Run Downloader Instructions

 ```
-Run the program executable at bin\Release\netcoreapp3.1\publish\QualtricsV3SurveyDownloader.exe.
-It has only been tested on Windows 10.

 The first run of the program will generate a surveys.json file in the 'QualtricsDownloadRootDirectory'.
 Use the results from surveys.json to create a surveys_download.json file in the 'QualtricsDownloadRootDirectory' that instructs the tool which surveys to download and the location to save the final CSV/JSON/XML file for each survey.

 Example surveys_download.json: